mousepawmedia/devdocs/source/guides/staff.rst

 Regular Webmail Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Read Jason C. McDonald's weekly check-in every week.
-You'll find reminders, company news, helpful tips, and his "Useless Trivia of the Week".
+* Correspond with co-workers.
+Read and respond to messages in a timely fashion.

 * Send your check-in email on the same day each week, detailing what you've done over the past week and what you're planning to do over the upcoming week.